tvixen/diy-BMS-with-Arduino-Nano/README.md

 # Update 13/7-2018
 Arduino code for Master is uploaded.
 It's purly working as master, and without any debug information.
 But it should be plug'n play.
 Arduino code for Slave is uploaded.
 No really debug information in code.
+# Update 30/11-2018
+Final slave module is ready and running.
+Software has been updated on slaves and master.
+Big packs of 100 cells, has been added.